Giordano International: Hong Kong

 Giordano was founded in Hong Kong in 1981, where it is currently headquartered.
 The company now operates 38 shops in Hong Kong, including a two-storey flagship store in Tsim Sha Tsui.

 Mainland China

 Giordano entered mainland China market in 1991 and established regional office in 1992.
+In 1994, the Beijing shop was closed after Lai called Chinese Premier Li Peng as "son of a turtle's egg".
 It now operates 486 stores in all major cities in Greater China region.